Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 #pagebreak()

 = Instruction-Level Parallelism
+_*Instruction-Level Parallelism (ILP)*_ is a key concept in computer architecture that aims to improve the performance of uniprocessor by executing multiple instructions simultaneously or overlapping their execution.

 There are two largely separable approaches to exploiting ILP:
 - An approach that relies on hardware to help discover and exploit the parallelism dynamically
 - An approach that relies on software technology to find parallelism statically at *compile time*.

 == Dependences and Hazards
 There are three different types of dependences: _data dependences_ (also called true data dependences), _name dependences_, and _control dependences_.

+#figure(
+  image("figures/Big-picture-dependences-hazards.png", width: 100%),
+  caption: "Big picture of dependences and hazards",
+)

 === (True) Data Dependences
 An instruction $j$ is data-dependent on instruction $i$ if either of the following holds: